nickdeupree/Folders2CSV/README.md

 # Folders2CSV

 **Folders2CSV** is a Python Tkinter application designed for *12k Mastering*.
 It scans the `mastering` folder on external backup drives and generates a CSV file listing each subfolder along with its drive name.
 This tool streamlines cataloging and archiving audio project folders across multiple drives.
+Now with a built-in CSV viewer and search functionality!

 ## Features